d-rogalski/c-sharp-projects/README.md

 ### [Phone Book App](PhoneBook)
 A WPF application that serbes as a phone book with detailed contacts.

-The application requires a dedicated MSSQL database PhoneBook with stored procedures `AddContact`, `UpdateContact` and `UpdateContactIcon`, and a single entity Contact containing the follwoing fields:
+The application requires a dedicated MSSQL database PhoneBook with stored procedures `AddContact`, `UpdateContact` and `UpdateContactIcon`, and a single entity, Contact, containing the following fields:
 - Id (`int`) - primary key
 - FirstName (`varchar`)
 - LastName (`varchar`)